apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 specifically to support the [OpenWhisk and OpenServerless Go language runtime](https://github.com/apache/openwhisk-runtime-go).
-However, it was written in a generic way such that it has since been adopted to implement OpenWhisk and Nuvolaris runtimes for Swift, PHP, Python, Rust, Java, Ruby and Crystal.
+However, it was written in a generic way such that it has since been adopted to implement OpenWhisk and OpenServerless runtimes for Swift, PHP, Python, Rust, Java, Ruby and Crystal.
 Even though it was developed with compiled languages in mind it works equally well with scripting languages.